Grahams Grove, Penhorn, Westphal & Main Active Transportation Connections

 What is Active Transportation Infrastructure?

-Active transportation improves the physical and mental health of users, reduces carbon footprints, attracts visitors, and boosts local businesses through increased traffic.
-When done well, infrastructure improvements that support active transportation often improve equity and accessibility, creating a safer, more comfortable, and more convenient routes for everyone
+Active transportation improves the physical and mental health of users, reduces carbon footprints, attracts visitors and boosts local businesses through increased traffic.
+When done well, infrastructure improvements that support active transportation often improve equity and accessibility, creating safer, more comfortable and more convenient routes for everyone.

 The Integrated Mobility Plan